Sendai 89ers

-The Sendai 89ers (仙台89ERS) are a Japanese professional basketball team that compete in the first division of the B.League.
-They are based in Sendai, Miyagi Prefecture.
-The team name is based on the city's founding year, 1889.
+The Sendai 89ers (仙台89ERS, Sendai Eitinaināzu) are a Japanese professional basketball team based in Sendai.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Eastern Conference.
+The team plays its home games at Xebio Arena Sendai.
+The team name is based on the year of the city's incorporation, 1889.